Pedro11012005/K-aan-Telt-/README.md

 An intelligent and automated system for the dynamic analysis and control of Gene Regulatory Networks (GRNs), built with:

--MATLAB for dynamic modeling and control analysis -Python for the graphical user interface and data visualization -FastAPI for building the API that bridges MATLAB and the web app -NumPy, Pandas, Matplotlib, and Scikit-learn for classifying attractors into the observed phenotypes using K-means
+- MATLAB for dynamic modeling and control analysis
+- Python for the graphical user interface and data visualization
+- FastAPI for building the API that bridges MATLAB and the web app
+- NumPy, Pandas, Matplotlib, and Scikit-learn for classifying attractors into the observed phenotypes using K-means